 Developing an app is always a challenge, especially when you think of the things that you need to keep an eye on at the same time.
-Then it gets more complicated when the application is released and you need to track its perfromance somehow.
+Then it gets more complicated when the app is released and you need to track its perfromance somehow.

 Here is an overview of the key metrics in mobile applications.
 If someone were to ask you, what is the difference between ARPU and ARPPU, or Lifetime and Lifetime Value, just give them a link to this article.